loettz/interview-process-survival/4_COVER_LETTER/README.md

 #### For juniors with little to no experience in that field
 Highlight your transferable skills from previous jobs or education.
 Mention projects and/or skills you worked on in your free time.
-Describe how you get excited you get about learning new things, and your skill to process new information easy and fast.
+Describe how you get excited about learning new things, and your ability to process new information easy and fast.

 ### The Job opportunity you're applying to